Get insider access

 If you're looking for the best projectors under $1,000, there are quite a few options, although most of the best projectors in this segment are significantly cheaper than that.
 The projectors here are certainly good enough for most consumers.
 These models deliver a decent viewing experience, and many have great smart features, eliminating the need to spend more on an external streaming device.
 Typically, the more portable a projector is, the worse its image quality, so keep that in mind when shopping for the best projector for your needs.

-We've bought and tested more than 35 projectors, and below, you'll find the best models to buy for under $1,000.
-You can also look at our best cheap projectors and the best projectors under $500.
-For higher-end products, look instead at our best 4k projectors.
+We've bought and tested more than 40 projectors, and below, you'll find the best models to buy for under $1,000.
+You can also look at our best projectors under $500 if you're looking for something even cheaper.
+For higher-end products, look instead at our best 4k projectors or best projectors.
 You can also vote on which ones you want us to purchase and test.

 1. Best Projector Under $1,000